Find Affordable College Courses

 Waterloo, IA

-Allen College did quite well in this year’s ranking of the most popular online places for allied health professions students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the city of Waterloo, Allen College is a private not-for-profit college with a fairly small student population.
+With a ranking of #7, Allen College did quite well on this year’s most popular schools for allied health professions students working on their online bachelor’s degree.
+Located in the small city of Waterloo, Allen College is a private not-for-profit school with a small student population.

-Read full report on Allied Health Professions at Allen College
+Full Allied Health Professions at Allen College Report

-Explore the most popular online allied health professions schools for a specific state in the Plains States region.
+Explore the most popular online allied health professions colleges for a specific state in the Plains States region.

 State Degrees Awarded